jonnydiamond/DatabricksAutomation/README.md

 # About this repository

-This repository contains the Databricks development framework for delivering any Data Engineering projects, and machine learning projects based on the Azure Technologies.
+This Repository contains a Databricks development framework for delivering Data Engineering projects and Machine Learning projects based on Azure Technologies, specifically:

+- Azure Databricks
+- Azure Log Analytics
+- Azure Monitor Service
+- Azure Key Vault

 # Details of the accelerator